gyao1487/e-commerce-back-end/README.md

 </p>

 ## Description
 Backend for e-commerce site built utilizing MySQL2, Express, Sequelize, and dotenv.
 Keeps track of products and inventory, with useful categories and tags to organize them.
-It containes API routes that point to the standard CRUD operations for the datatypes in the database (categories, products, tags).
+It contains API routes that point to the standard CRUD operations for the datatypes in the database (categories, products, tags).
 These routes have the following functionality:

 * View existing categories, products, tags
 * Search individual categories, products, and tags